WATL: Early history

 In the fall of 1952, Robert Rounsaville, the owner of radio station WQXI (790 AM) in Atlanta, applied for a construction permit to build the first UHF station in the city on channel 36, which was granted on November 19, 1953.
 The station began test broadcasts on October 13, 1954.
-On October 26, the FCC granted a special temporary authority to begin commercial operation under the call sign WQXI-TV.
+On October 26, the Federal Communications Commission (FCC) granted a special temporary authority to begin commercial operation under the call sign WQXI-TV.
 Actual full-time programming began on December 18, 1954, as Atlanta's fourth-oldest television station.
 Rounsaville also had construction permits for UHF stations in Louisville, Kentucky (WQXL-TV), and Cincinnati, Ohio (WQXN-TV), which were never placed in operation.
 An article on the history of WQXI-TV relates how the station shared a house in the northeast Atlanta area of Buckhead at 3165 Mathieson Drive with WQXI radio.
 In addition, the programming included old movies, live interview shows, a Saturday-evening barn dance and a live bingo game show.
 Because expensive UHF converters were required, the station could not attract enough viewers to make it successful; as a result, WQXI-TV signed off on May 31, 1955, after less than six months on the air.
-(The WQXI call sign was later used on Channel 11, now-sister station WXIA-TV, from 1968 to 1974.)
+(The WQXI call sign was later used on channel 11, now-sister station WXIA-TV, from 1968 to 1974.)
 Despite being off the air, the call letters were changed to WATL-TV in early 1956.

 On August 17, 1964, the FCC announced that an application had been filed to transfer the WATL-TV construction permit from Robert Rounsaville to Daniel H. Overmyer for a price of $100,000; FCC approval of the transfer was granted on May 12, 1965.
 At the time of the FCC sale approval, Overmyer owned construction permits for two UHF stations, WDHO-TV in Toledo and WNOP-TV in Cincinnati.
 In addition, he was in the process of buying existing construction permits for two other UHF stations in San Francisco (KBAY-TV, channel 20) and Pittsburgh (WAND-TV, channel 53), as well as applying for new UHF stations in Houston and Dallas.
 Neither of the Overmyer-owned stations had signed on by the time of the FCC approval of the channel 36 purchase.
 Under Overmyer, the station permit bore the call letters WBMO-TV, for his daughter, Barbara Morton Overmyer; it was to have been one of the owned-and-operated stations of the new Overmyer Network, (later United Network), which folded at the end of May 1967 after only a single month of broadcasting.